Home Insurance Covers Basement Floods, Right?

 These causes of basement flooding are not covered by home insurance:

-• Heavy rainfall and other storms: Only flood insurance covers water damage and flooding caused by natural sources such as storms.
+• Heavy rainfall and other storms: Only flood insurance covers water damage and flooding caused by natural sources such as storms and melted snow.

-• Sump pumps: Unless you specifically purchased an endorsement for your sump pump, water damage resulting from a broken sump pump would be excluded by home insurance.
+• Sump pumps: Unless you specifically purchased an endorsement for your sump pump to add to your home insurance policy, water damage resulting from a broken sump pump would be excluded.

 • Sewage backups: Sewer backup coverage is another available endorsement that can be added to home insurance, but without it, your policy won't cover water damage related to a backed-up sewer.

-• Foundation leaks: Water damage in older homes with cracked foundations or homes that weren't constructed properly, resulting in seepage through the foundation, isn't covered by home insurance.
+• Foundation leaks: Home insurance doesn't cover water damage in older homes with cracked foundations or in homes that weren't constructed properly, resulting in seepage through the foundation.

-• Lack of maintenance: It's the homeowner's responsibility to maintain their home, so insurance companies won't cover water damage caused by failure to maintain your plumbing, etc.
+• Lack of maintenance: It's the homeowner's responsibility to maintain their home, so insurance companies won't cover water damage caused by failure to keep up with repairs for your plumbing, etc.

-Being familiar with all the instances in which water damage isn't covered by home insurance can help you avoid potential shocks after a disaster happens.
+Being familiar with all the instances in which home insurance doesn't cover water damage can help you avoid potential shocks after a disaster.
 To prevent losses from many types of flooding and water damage, get equipped with a flood insurance policy ahead of time.

 Additional Coverages to Consider to Help Protect against Flooding

-Fortunately, there are additional coverages that can be added to your home insurance to protect against many different types of water damage and basement flooding, including:
+Fortunately, there are additional coverages that can be added to your home insurance to protect against many different types of water damage and basement flooding.
+Look into adding these types of coverage to help get the reimbursement you need after a basement flood:

-• Flood insurance: Flood insurance is sold as a separate coverage, usually available through the National Flood Insurance Program (NFIP).
-Coverage is an essential element to consider adding to your home insurance, especially if you live in a flood zone.
+• Flood insurance: Flood insurance is sold as a separate coverage, available through FEMA's National Flood Insurance Program as well as private insurers.
+Flood coverage is an essential element to consider adding to your home insurance, especially if you live in a flood zone.
+Make sure to look for a policy that includes coverage for basements, however.

 • Endorsements: Sewer backup and sump pump failure/water backup endorsements are optional coverages that you can add to your home insurance policy.
 They're designed to cover water damage, etc., caused by backed-up sewers or sump pumps, which is excluded by regular home insurance.